 Students may be able to take an online course at UNC Charlotte while abroad in addition to the courses they take abroad, but the Office of Education Abroad discourages students from doing so.
 Some students have done this in the past because it was the only way they could ensure they were staying on track with their graduation and curriculum requirements.
 Students considering taking a UNC Charlotte online course while abroad should consult with an OEA Advisor and their Academic Advisor.

-- You will be billed for the applicable UNC Charlotte tuition & fees associated with taking the course(s)
+- Students will be billed for the applicable UNC Charlotte tuition & fees associated with taking the course(s)

 - Exchange participants: This will factor into the total amount of credit hours for which you are billed for the semester of travel

-- Faculty-Led, Affiliate Provider, or Direct Enrollment participants: You will be billed for the tuition & fees associated with the online course(s) in addition to your study abroad program fees (remember that, otherwise, you would not be paying tuition and fees to UNC Charlotte during the term you study abroad)
+- Faculty-Led, Affiliate Provider, or Direct Enrollment participants: Students will be billed for the tuition & fees associated with the online course(s) in addition to students study abroad program fees (remember that, otherwise, students would not be paying tuition and fees to UNC Charlotte during the term students study abroad)

-- You may not have reliable access to internet at all times while abroad
+- Students may not have reliable access to internet at all times while abroad

-- The online course should not conflict with the courses you are taking abroad (i.e., cause you to miss class or keep up with your coursework abroad)
+- The online course should not conflict with the courses students are taking abroad (i.e., cause students to miss class or keep up with the students coursework abroad)

-- Remember that there will likely be a time difference of at least a few hours between your location abroad and Charlotte: you would have to always be sure that you account for that difference when reviewing meeting times, due dates, etc. for your online course and could encounter conflicts of having to be logged on or to submit assignments by a certain time
+- Remember that there will likely be a time difference of at least a few hours between the students location abroad and Charlotte: students would have to always be sure that students account for that difference when reviewing meeting times, due dates, etc. for the students online course and could encounter conflicts of having to be logged on or to submit assignments by a certain time

 - Learning and adapting to a new academic environment may increase your workload.
 As educational systems abroad differ from the academic environment at UNC Charlotte, students need to be prepared for this adjustment, which may require more work and attention as you adjust to the new environment.
 This may limit they amount of time you have to do courework for an online course at UNC Charlotte.